Sanguisugabogg: "Free Luigi" shirt controversy (December 2024)

-In December 2024, the band released a limited-edition "Free Luigi" shirt featuring a parody of the Super Mario Bros. character Luigi, referencing the arrest of Luigi Mangione in connection with the murder and assassination of UnitedHealthcare CEO Brian Thompson.
+In December 2024, the band released a limited-edition "Free Luigi" shirt featuring a parody of the Super Mario Bros. character Luigi, referencing the arrest of Luigi Mangione in connection with the murder of UnitedHealthcare CEO Brian Thompson.
 The shirt depicted Luigi in a hoodie, holding a gun over Bowser, with the caption "Free Luigi."
 This design drew criticism for its insensitivity and potential legal issues, particularly concerning the use of Nintendo's intellectual property.
 Vocalist Devin Swank clarified that the shirt was a personal project and not official band merch.

 Lyrical content and genre reception

 Some critics have taken issue with the band's explicit and graphic lyrical themes, arguing that they may hinder the genre's progression.
 A review of their album Tortured Whole noted that while the album is "gross, tasteless, and a whole lot of fun," it also reflects a "raw and primitive" approach that some may find troubling.